Police aviation: Fixed-wing and nonrigid-wing aircraft

 Some police air units also use fixed-wing aircraft, which allow higher and quieter surveillance, making it less likely that suspects will become aware they are being watched.
 A few police air units, such as the Northern Territory Police in Australia, use only fixed-wing aircraft.
 The use of fixed-wing aircraft also allows for longer flying times and incurs lower running costs.
-Fixed-wing aircraft are also used to transport prisoners, with the Justice Prisoner and Alien Transportation System (nicknamed "Con Air") perhaps being the largest example of this use.
+Fixed-wing aircraft are also used to transport prisoners, with the Justice Prisoner Air Transportation System (nicknamed "Con Air") perhaps being the largest example of this use.
 Fixed-wing aircraft are also used to provide regular police patrols in remote communities and to transport investigators to remote crime scenes.
 Light-sport aircraft and powered parachutes can sometimes be used to provide a cost-effective replacement for helicopters in the observation platform role.